asheroto/choco.run/README.md

 # Troubleshooting

-If you still have an issue, open up a web browser and navigate to [manual.choco.run](http://manual.choco.run).
-This is a link to the Chocolatey setup instructions page.
+If you still have an issue, open up a web browser and navigate to [manual.choco.run](http://manual.choco.run) which redirects to the [official Chocolatey setup page](https://docs.chocolatey.org/en-us/choco/setup).

 # The choco.run Inquisition